 NATIONAL MARGARITA DAY: What Is A Margarita?
 How About A Guavarita?

-Yesterday was National Margarita Day.
-We get lots of pitches—story ideas—from public relations (PR) firms.
+February 22nd is National Margarita Day, which ties with the Martini for the most popular cocktail in the U.S. We get lots of story pitches from public relations firms.
 Their job is to get coverage for their clients’ products.
 Brands of spirits are always at the ready with cocktails for every celebration: New Year’s, Super Bowl Sunday, Valentine’s Day, Academy Awards and National Margarita Day—and that’s just in January and February.
-One of the things that surprised us about this year’s National Margarita Day pitches was how many tequila companies were calling their recipes a Margarita.
-The only kinship most had to a Margarita was tequila.
+One of the things that surprised us about this year’s National Margarita Day pitches was how many tequila companies called their recipes a Margarita.
+The only kinship most recipes had to a Margarita was tequila.
+This may sound logical.
+But one would really have to question the logic of the people who proposed these “Margarita” recipes that have no orange liqueur or relevant substitute, and a slice of lime.
+We’ll protect the guilty; but our least favorite pitch was for an Apple Margarita made with tequila, apple schnapps and cinnamon sticks.
+No orange liqueur, no lime juice.
+One might get thrown out of Mexico for insisting it’s a Margarita.
+No doubt, we’ll be sent the same recipe in October called something like a Harvest Margarita, and again in November as a Pilgrim’s Margarita.
+Or hold them for National Tequila Day, July 24th.
 Simply adding tequila does not a Margarita make (see the history of the Margarita and the original recipe.)
-Margarita ingredients include silver tequila, Cointreau or triple sec (orange liqueur) and lime juice, with a salted rim.
-So substitute raspberry liqueur for the orange liqueur and call it a Raspberry Margarita.
-Or use grapefruit juice instead of lime juice and call it a Grapefruit Margarita.
-Or coat the rim with crushed salted nuts or even pepper (hmm, must try a Pepper Margarita).
-But give it some logic! |
+Margarita ingredients include silver tequila, Cointreau or other orange liqueur, and lime juice, with a salted rim.
+To show that we’re down with variations, here’s a Guavarita recipe (photo #3), courtesy of Chef Ingrid Hoffmann for the recipe.
+It keeps the structure of the Margarita (tequila, fresh lime juice and fruit liqueur), substituting raspberry liqueur for orange and flavoring the rim.
+If you need more inspiration, here are 26 Margarita recipe variations.
+Ingredients For 4 Drinks |

 |